 No trial-and-error here

-Training will begin Monday at 9:00 A.M.with indoor Ground School located at the Quality Inn conference room, where we will discuss:
+Training will begin Monday at 9:00 A.M.with Ground School located at the Shawano Municipal Airport conference room (map), where we will discuss:

 - Previous experience

 - The DAS System critical elements to accelerated Solo

 After an approximate two-hour Ground School we will relocate to our private flying site where we will spend the rest of the week flight training free of distractions.